worblehat/worblehat.github.io/_posts/2014-03-05-Compiling_libgit2_for_Android.md

 $ cmake --build . --target install
 ```

 Congratulations!
-Now you have libgit2 built as a shared library for Android.
+Now you have libgit2 built as a static library for Android.
 An article on how to actually use this native library in an Android application will follow...